 Using a college-level text, students study the major themes, events and ideas that have shaped the history of the United States.
 Students probe, in depth, the dynamics of American political and diplomatic decision making, national and sectional interests and a variety of personalities and social movements related to the historical development of the nation.
 Emphasis is placed on themes of American history, their relationship to contemporary events, and the skills needed for the AP United States History test.
+This course includes a summer reading requirement.

-SOL Dual Enrollment College U.S. History
+SOL Dual Enrollment College U.S. History Grade 11 | 1 credit